| The works that I have for this exhibition

 Sanlam Corporate Art Collection

-The National Gallery.
+The National Gallery

-UNISA Art Collection.
+UNISA Art Collection

-South African Libraries Collection of Artworks.
+South African Libraries Collection of Artworks

-The Natal Technikon Art Collection.
+The Natal Technikon Art Collection

-The George VI Art Gallery.
+The George VI Art Gallery

-The Durban Art Gallery.
+The Durban Art Gallery

-The University of Stellenbosch Art Collection.
+The University of Stellenbosch Art Collection

-Engen Art Collection.
+Engen Art Collection

 Muzeum Narodowe W Warszzawie, Poland

-Musee d ' art Contemporain of Chamalieres, France
+Musee d’art Contemporain of Chamalieres, France

 Grinnel College Permanent Art Collection, Grinnel Iowa, USA

-The Oliewenhuis Art Collection, Bloemfontein.
+The Oliewenhuis Art Collection, Bloemfontein

-The National Museum of African Art, Smithsonian Institution, Washington,
+The National Museum of African Art, Smithsonian Institution, Washington, USA (This acquisition was facilitated by Sue Lipschitz)

 The collection of the Secretary of Parliament (South Africa)